+Food is an extremely important part of any trip.
+Whether you’re looking for a high-quality restaurant or a Sunday morning brunch spot, Nizhny Novgorod has you covered.
 Out of all the food venues in the city, Pyatkin should receive a special mention.
-It is a restaurant specialising in traditional Russian cuisine, and it has preserved its nineteenth century merchant tavern interior.
-Quite the treat!
+It is a restaurant specialising in traditional Russian cuisine, and it has preserved its 19th-century merchant tavern interior.